Regulations for the Degree of Master of Laws (LLM)

 - Candidates must gain 120 points at 500 level or above.

-- Candidates must complete the papers prescribed for the Degree in the Law entry in the University of Waikato Catalogue of Papers, including any compulsory papers.
+- Candidates must complete LEGAL509 and a further 105 points from papers prescribed for the Degree in the Law entry in the University of Waikato Catalogue of Papers.

 - Candidates may include